The best Google Photos alternatives offer a secure platforms to store your photos and videos on your mobile, desktop, and online.

 How we test the best alternatives to Google Photos

-We test the best alternatives to Google Photos against the same criteria that matters to users: experience, space, performance, security, and value.
+When testing the best alternatives to Google Photos, we judge each app against the same criteria that matters to users: experience, space, performance, security, and value.

 The top alternatives all possess outstanding user experiences - even Amazon Photos, which does feel somewhat dated.
 All services we rated as best are intuitive to navigate, simple to use, and accessible to all.